 It’s such an easy recipe to make and they taste just like your classic French crepes, but with a healthier twist!

-Be sure to try my Healthy Banana Pancakes and Creamy Oatmeal with Almond Milk too!
+For more delicious breakfasts, be sure to try my Banana Protein Pancakes and Creamy Oatmeal with Almond Milk too!

 What are Crepes?

 Crepes are a traditional French recipe that can be enjoyed either sweet or savory.
-They are similar to American-style pancakes, but are much thinner and flatter since they don’t contain a rising agent.
+They’re like very thin pancakes, but are much thinner and flatter than American-style pancakes since they don’t contain a rising agent.

 Additionally, they tend to be made with less sugar and have a much softer and more pliable texture so that you can roll or fold up all of your favorite toppings inside of them.